lidickson1/Alchemy2/resources/docs.md

 }
 ```

 The `name` and `group` attributes are required to define an element. `tags` is an array of strings which are helpful for defining combinations.
-The `description` is just a string that gets displayed along with the element's information (this is done by right clicking an element). `combos` is an array of combination objects which are further detailed down here.
+The `description` is just a string that gets displayed along with the element's information (this is done by right clicking an element). `combos` is an array of combination objects which are further detailed down [here](#combinations).

 `persistent` is a boolean that is used to mark an element to be persistent or not.
 An element is persistent if it doesn't get consumed after being used in a combination in puzzle mode.
 It has no effect in normal mode.

-`variation` is an object that is used to dynamic alter the element's appearance, it is further documented [here](#variations).
+`variation` is an object that is used to dynamically alter the element's appearance, it is further documented [here](#variations).

 #### Combinations